-Quarters were like gold to me as a kid.
-I would save them until I had several, and I had a specific use for quarters that had nothing to do with a piggy bank.
-The source of deposit for my quarters?
+Quarters were quite valuable to me at age 10.
+I would save them until I had several dollars worth.
+I had a specific use for them; one that had nothing to do with a piggy bank.
+The location for my deposit of quarters?
 The arcade game Galaga.

-The small convenience store on the corner of the street on which I grew up had Galaga in a back corner of the store for years.
+The small convenience store on the corner of the street on which I grew up had Galaga for years in a back corner of the store.
 I would go to the store, sometimes buy a soda (I called it pop because people from Colorado call it pop), or a candy bar, and then plant myself at Galaga.
 The duration of play depended on whether or not I had brought my “A” game, and, of course, how many quarters I had in my pocket.

 Over the last few years I’ve seen an emergence of Galaga in the form of new, upright consoles that combine two classic Namco/Midway arcade games from the 1980s: Galaga and Ms. Pacman.
 I was never into the Pacman games, so if given a choice between a classic upright Galaga console and one with both Galaga and Ms. Pacman, I’d go with the Galaga-only version.